cristinalynn/Blogs_for_everyone/README.md

 1. Clone this repository to your local machine and navigate to its directory.
 ###
-2. Run pipenv install to install all the necessary package dependencies.
+2. Run 'pipenv install' to install all the necessary package dependencies.
 ###
-3. Run pipenv shell to enter the virtual environment.
+3. Run 'pipenv shell' to enter the virtual environment.
 ###
-4. Navigate to the lib/db directory and run python seed.py to populate        the database with mock data.
+4. Navigate to the 'lib/db' directory and run 'python seed.py' to populate        the database with mock data.
 ###
-5. Return to the lib directory by running cd ...
+5. Return to the 'lib' directory by running 'cd' ...
 ###
-6. Run python cli.py to start using Blogs for Everyone.
+6. Run python 'cli.py' to start using Blogs for Everyone.
 ###

 # Using CLI